freeCodeCamp/guide/src/pages/java/constructors/index.md

 1. A way to instantiate an object.
 2. Provide initial values to a object properties.
-3. Control how an object is created.
+3. Control how and when an object is created.

 Let's look at another example.
 Say, Honda (the car manufacturer), wants all its cars to be named `Honda <something>`.
 In order to enforce this, we might represent this using a class as follows: